 Label: Catechol- O-methyl transferase (COMT), Prolyl endopeptidase (PEP), Poly (ADP-ribose) polymerase (PARP), Oxygen radical absorbance capacity (ORAC) - after Dethe, 2016

-In a prospective study, 39 patients over 65 years of age diagnosed with Alzheimer's disease (mild) were treated with 300 mg of standardized bacopa Bacognize® extract twice daily for six months.
+In a prospective study, 39 patients over 65 years of age diagnosed with Alzheimer's disease (mild) were treated with 300 mg of standardised bacopa Bacognize® extract twice daily for six months.

 Improved cognitive function and memory in adults

 Several randomised, double-blind, placebo-controlled studies in healthy individuals demonstrate that bacopa improves memory.

 The improvement was seen in both the acquisition of new concepts and the retention of previously learned concepts.

 Bacopa also improved attention, concentration, and processing speed compared with the placebo group.